praw-dev/praw/docs/pages/oauth.rst

 PRAW and OAuth
 ==============

-OAuth support allows you to use Reddit to authenticate on non-Reddit websites.
+OAuth support allows you to use reddit to authenticate on non-reddit websites.
 It also allows a user to authorize an application to perform different groups of actions on reddit with his account.
 A moderator can grant an application the right to set flair on his subreddits without simultaneously granting the